Circuit du canal de la Sambre à l'Oise

 Description of the walk

-(S/E) With your back to the church dedicated to Saint Hubert, patron saint of the parish, take Rue de l’Église opposite, and continue straight on along Chemin La Laurette (D115).
+(S/E) With your back to the church dedicated to Saint Hubert, patron saint of the parish, head straight ahead along Rue de l’Église, then continue straight on along Chemin La Laurette, D115.

-(3) Turn right and go straight on until you reach the Sambre Canal; ignore the small path on your right
+(3) Turn right and go straight on until you reach the Sambre canal; ignore the small path on the right.

 (4) Take the Sambre towpath on the right, keeping it on your right.
-Continue straight on until you reach the Fesmy Ruve Droite supply dam.
+Continue straight on until you reach the Fesmy supply dam on the right bank.

-(5) Turn right and immediately take the path on the right to follow the Sambre’s overflow channel.
-Continue straight ahead
+(5) Turn right and immediately take the path on the right to follow the Sambre’s discharge channel.
+Continue straight on until you rejoin the route you have already taken.
+Turn left and follow the path back in the opposite direction.

 Waypoints